square/intro-to-d3/z02-parts-of-a-graph.md

 Let's make a graph the hard way!
 As we've seen earlier, the `<path>` tag is kind of complex, so we'll swap out a line graph for a scatterplot.

 We'll need to manually write out each point.
-Transform attributes nest, so we can use `<g>` tags to move entire groups, such as the axes, or even offset the entire graph by a margin.
+Transform attributes are inherited by child elements, so we can use `<g>` tags to move entire groups, such as the axes, or even offset the entire graph by a margin.

 <div class="example-row-2">
   <div class="example">